 Practical examples: the Lausanne Metro

-To better understand the project to obtain energy from the metro, the EPDFL team showed the data applied to the metro in the city where it is based, Lausanne in Switzerland.
+To better understand the project of obtaining energy from the subway, the EPDFL team showed the data applied to the subway of the city where it is based, Lausanne in Switzerland.

-"By setting up the energy recovery system in 60% of the underground network or 60 square kilometers of tunnel surface, we could meet the needs of 1500 apartments of 80 square meters.
-In case of energy efficient apartments up to 4000 homes.
-Inserting this system would cut CO2 emissions of over two million tons per year ".
+“By setting up the energy recovery system in 60% of the metro network or 60 square kilometers of tunnel surface, we could satisfy the needs of 1500 80 square meter apartments.
+In the case of high energy efficiency apartments up to 4000 homes.
+Inserting this system would cut CO2 emissions by more than two million tons per year."

 It is not the first attempt to derive energy from the meter.
 A few years ago Transport for London also tested a regenerative braking for the London Tube trains which would return energy to the electricity grid.

-In short, energy only needs to be captured.
+Energy just needs to be captured, in short.
 It is everywhere around us.
 And under.

 The research was published in the journal Applied Thermal Engineering.